 Accounting Integration Settings is where you configure how you want Order Time to integrate with your accounting system.
 Order Time integrates with QuickBooks Desktop, QuickBooks Online and XERO.

 - The number of items you have exceeds your accounting system's limitation.

 - For example, this invoice uses a proxy item called Books in the accounting system.
 Notice the actual item number (sku) is in the description.
-This is generally not a issue as you can send to your customers an invoice from Order Time which will list the actual items.
+This is generally not an issue, as you can send to your customers an invoice from Order Time, which will list the actual items.
 By default Order Time will create a proxy called OT Proxy.

 - For example QuickBooks Desktop generally uses average cost when recording inventory items.
-However when inventory is not synced, there would be no COGS entry.
+However, when inventory is not synced, there would be no COGS entry.
 If you choose to Post valuation entries, Order Time will create a journal entry reflecting the appropriate inventory and COGS ledger entries.

-When you check Do not sync inventory:
+When you check Do Not Sync Inventory:

 - Import existing inventory items: check if you want to import existing inventory items.
-Note: this will occur during the initial sync only.

 - Post valuation entries: check if you want Order Time to post journal entries as described above.